Kitchen Brigade (film): Reception

-The New York Times described it as a "feel-good drama set in a hostel for undocumented minors — with a kick of cooking-competition-show excitement" and called it "a white-savior story par excellence, though at least it's not difficult to swallow — the young people are lovely, and so is the food."
+The New York Times described it as a "feel-good drama set in a hostel for undocumented minors – with a kick of cooking-competition-show excitement" and called it "a white-savior story par excellence, though at least it's not difficult to swallow – the young people are lovely, and so is the food."

 Variety called it a "sweet, slightly undercooked diversion".

-Quadratin México summarizes: "In a subtle way, the director Louis-Julien Petit manages to intertwine two apparently incompatible worlds: immigration and gastronomy, to raise awareness about the importance and complexity of these problems in just 97 minutes."
+Quadratín México summarizes: "In a subtle way, the director Louis-Julien Petit manages to intertwine two apparently incompatible worlds: immigration and gastronomy, to raise awareness about the importance and complexity of these problems in just 97 minutes."

-Rotten Tomatoes gives it a 90 rating based on 10 reviews.